 As part of the Dining with the Stars restaurant week in June, we also had lunch at Restaurant Kasteel Heemstede in Houten.

-We had a splendid 4 course surprise menu with some interesting wine pairings.
-Especially the vegetables were kept very pure, barely touched with (novel) preparations, so the ingredients were bursting with flavour on their own; we really liked that aspect.
-Also we really savoured all components of the dessert.
+We had a splendid 4-course surprise menu with some interesting wine pairings.
+Especially the vegetables were kept very pure, barely touched with (novel) preparations, so the ingredients were bursting with flavor on their own; we really liked that aspect.
+Also, we really savored all the components of the dessert.
 Really delicious stuff!

 Some small mistakes (accidentally serving Chantal the amuse with smoked eel and a rather big piece of lobster shell that was overlooked when plating), but overall the service was good and friendly: a mix between experienced waiters and novices which had its charm.

-The 4 course lunch menu set us back EUR 155, including a glass of champagne as aperitif and wine pairings (half glasses for both).
+The 4-course lunch menu set us back EUR 155, including a glass of champagne as an aperitif and wine pairings (half glasses for both).